 Notion is a powerful productivity app I’ve written about a lot recently.
-I use Notion as a daily journal, a habit tracker, a workout calendar, and a writing repository.
+I use Notion as a daily journal, a habit tracker, a workout calendar, a plant tracker, a budget tracker and a writing repository.
 This post, any everything else I’ve written in the last few months, was done in Notion.

 It’s great and you should give it a shot.
 Best of all it has a generous free trial that is not time-based.
 Instead, it tracks how many blocks you use and allocates 1,000 free blocks for as long as you want.

 Blocks in Notion are just elements.
 It can be a paragraph, a row in a table, an image.
 A single element is synonymous with a block, and you get 1,000 of them for free.

 That’s enough to write a third of Moby Dick.

 How to setup a bullet journal in Notion